microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/QuickStart/README.md

 ### Clean up

-This sample doesn't require any clean up since it doesn't create any Dataverse table rows.
+This sample doesn't require any clean up, since it doesn't create any Dataverse table rows.